This article applies to:

 Audio/Video Playback Issues or Related Errors

 In E-Prime 2.0, an experiment design machine and a data collection machine may have different codecs available for use with audio/video playback in E-Prime.
 A data collection machine may experience audio/video playback issues or errors (ERROR: Unable to Update Frame Marker and Unable to Buffer Movie errors ) while your experiment design machine does not.
-Both the Subject Station and Runtime installations include the Codec Config program to help resolve these issues (GETTING STARTED: Codec Config ).
+Both the Subject Station and Runtime installations include the Codec Config program to help resolve these issues (EXPERIMENT DESIGN: Codec Config ).

 NOTE: E-Prime 3.0 utilizes FFmpeg by default which helps to reduce these issues.